 Why is it the best time to put down your head and hunt down a perfect pair of women’s shoes?

-The recent blow-up in athletes signing more signature shoe deals than ever and unlike several years ago, most signature shoes released by your favorite brands are becoming available in women’s sizes.
-Even certain team models can be found in the most popular sports retailers or staples like Amazon.
+The recent blow-up in athletes signing more signature shoe deals than ever unlike several years ago, and most signature shoes released by your favorite brands are becoming available in women’s sizes.
+Even certain team models can be found in the most popular sports retailers and online stores.

-So, if we had to compare men’s and women’s basketball shoe options right now, there are still more men’s shoes, don’t get me wrong there.
-However, it’s easier than ever to find a good women’s pair now.
+If we had to compare men’s and women’s basketball shoe options right now, there are still more men’s shoes, don’t get me wrong there.
+HOWEVER, it’s easier than ever to find a good women’s pair now more than ever.

 That’s why I want to emphasize – DO NOT look down on the available choices you’ve got.
-More stuff is available to you than you probably thought!
+More stuff is available to you than some of you probably thought!

 Let’s talk specifics.
 Just like men’s releases, you’ll want to start at the brand retailer sites.
-You can find the currently available shoes for women here for Nikey, here for adidas, and here for Under Armour.
+You can find ALL the currently available shoes for women:

-And of course, your usual sports retailers such as Finish Line, Footlocker, Eastbay (click for a full women’s shoe catalog) & company will have a bunch of women’s shoes available for kicks that are up to 1-2 years old and of course the latest releases as well.
+Those will have a bunch of women’s shoes available for kicks that are up to 1-2 years old (at times) and of course the latest releases as well.

-That would be your plan of attack – though if you’re not having much luck finding your size for a particular model, eBay (click for a full women’s shoe catalog) would be the last resort.
+And lastly, if you’re not having much luck finding a certain shoe or your needed size for a shoe ANYWHERE, eBay (click for a full women’s shoe catalog) would be an option but I’d personally shop at StockX and GOAT for authenticity and trust purposes instead.

 THE ULTIMATE CHECKLIST FOR A QUALITY SHOE